svdo/swift-netutils/README.md

 as a module, and some are not.
 The APIs around network interfaces are not exposed as a module, which means that you cannot use them from Swift without defining a module for them yourself.
 I documented this problem extensively over
 here: https://ind.ie/labs/blog/using-system-headers-in-swift.

+## Installation
+This library can be installed via CocoaPods, Carthage and Swift Package Manager.

 ## Usage
 This module contains only one class: `Interface`.
 This class represents a network interface.
 It has a static method